Admissions Office

 In addition to submitting documents for the admission file, students must submit financial documents (no more than six months old) for I-20 purposes:

-1. The amount applicants must demonstrate they can access includes tuition, fees, books, health insurance, and living expenses.
-If an applicant plans to travel with dependents, they must also demonstrate adequate available funding for living expenses for each dependent.
+1. The financial documents must demonstrate the student can access adequate funds for an academic year, including tuition, fees, books & supplies, health insurance, and living expenses.
+If an applicant plans to bring dependents to LC State, they must also demonstrate adequate available funding for each dependent.
 Applicants will not receive their I-20 until they show sufficient financial support.

-2. Financial documents are defined as original bank statements/letters from a bank and a signed affidavit of support from each sponsor (including parents).
+2. Financial documents are defined as original bank statements/letters from a financial institution or a signed affidavit of support from each sponsor with supporting financial documentation.